hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 > 🔎 **Example:**
 > A product’s price is updated in the cache, but not yet written to the database.
 > If another system reads the database directly, it will still see the old price.
+This is an example of **dirty data**.

-> This is an example of **dirty data**.
+## Caching stategies at Application level

-## Caching at Application level
+Since cache memory is limited and not automatically synchronized with the original data source, we need a strategy for how and when to store data in the cache.
+These strategies define how data is read from and written to the cache and the underlying storage.

 There are five caching strategies at application level:
-- Cache aside (lazy loading)
+- Cache aside (also know as: Lazy loading)
 - Read through
 - Write through
 - Write back
 - Write around

 Each strategy handles the following aspects in a different way:
-- Populating the cache
+- **Cache population policy** – When and how data enters the cache
-- Dealing with Stale and Dirty Data
+- **Stale or dirty data handling** - How consistency between cache and source is maintained
-- Managing the interaction with the cache
+- **Application behavior during cache hits and misses** - What the application does on a cache hit or miss, and how it interacts with the data source

 ### Cache aside (lazy loading)
 In this caching strategy, the **application itself controls access to the cache**.
 When reading data, the application first checks the cache.
 If the data is not found (a cache miss), it retrieves the data from the database and stores it in the cache for future use.
 When writing data, the application **writes directly to the database** and may explicitly invalidate or update the corresponding cache entry.